eroc123/obsidian-notes/Physics/9 - Electricity/Circuit components.md

 A cell provides voltage to a circuit.
 This pushes the charge around the circuit.

 # Lamp

-The symbol for an indica
+The symbol for an indicator or any light source is the same (not including a light emitting diode)